priyanks25coder/SquareAPIHack/README.md

+# SquareScanventory:
-# SquareAPIHack: Streamline your business with SquareScanventory!
+### Streamline your business with SquareScanventory!
 Capture receipts, instantly sync inventory, and stay organized on the go.

 ## Inspiration:
 Our inspiration for SquareScanventory came from the need to simplify inventory management for merchants using Square.
 We wanted to create a solution that leverages AI and OCR technology to streamline the process of tracking inventory in a more efficient and user-friendly way.